-Commissioner Rousseau stated that it could be incorporated, but that he was not prepared to vote on this item.
+Commissioner Rousseau stated that it could be incorporated into the budget, but that he was not prepared to vote on this item.
 He stated that he was prepared to include it and have a side-by-side chart and as the Board moved toward final approval of the budget, then the Board could make a decision at that time.